 - a) You can approach the student equity rep in your cohort to consult on potential paths to share these issues or propose actions.
-Staff can approach their staff rep or faculty member in the Equity Committee. - b) You may contact the Equity Committee by sending an email or approaching one or both of the co-chairs (one student and one faculty member).
-You have the option of meeting with the faculty and student co-chair of the committee to discuss the issue if you wish. - c) You can contact the Director of the School of Social Work.
+Staff can approach their staff rep in the Equity Committee or faculty their faculty members in the Equity Committee. - b) You may contact the Equity Committee (EC) by sending an email to SocialWork.EquityTaskForce@ubc.ca or by approaching one or both of the co-chairs (one student and one faculty member).
+You have the option of meeting with the faculty and student co-chair of the committee to discuss the issue if you wish. - c) You can contact the director of the School of Social Work.
 If meeting with the director, you have the option to consult with a member of the Equity Committee and have them attend this meeting, or you may bring a rep of the UBC student ombudsperson or someone else of your choosing. - d) You can bring those concerns to already existing student caucuses or committees or create a new one.

-For a list of students' reps, Equity Committee co-chairs and existing caucuses, please consult the Equity page on our website: https://socialwork.ubc.ca/about/equity-inclusion/ a) Contact the Director of the School of Social Work.
-If meeting with the Director, you have the option to consult with a member of the Equity Committee and have them attend this meeting, or you may bring a rep of the UBC student ombudsperson or someone else of your choosing.
+For a list of students' reps, EC co-chairs and existing caucuses, please consult the Equity tab in the School of Social Work's webpage: http://socialwork.ubc.ca/about/equity-inclusion/ a) Contact the director of the School of Social Work.
+If meeting with the director, you have the option to consult with a member of the Equity Committee and have them attend this meeting, or you may bring a rep of the UBC student ombudsperson or someone else of your choosing.

-The steps outlined above provide you with the means to raise an issue or question and brainstorm on potential actions/steps to take.
+The steps outlined above provide you with means to raise an issue or question and brainstorm on potential actions / steps to take.
 These instances are not formal institutional mechanisms to receive discrimination or harassment complaints or seek formal resolution to conflict or advocate for individual cases.
 If you want to follow a formal process or seek action, you can:

 - b) If you feel you have been harassed, discriminated against or treated unfairly, you can consult and/or proceed with a complaint by contacting the Equity and Inclusion Office located at 2306 1874 East Mall (Brock Hall).
-Phone: 604.827.1773 or equity@equity.ubc.ca.
+604-822.6353 or equity@equity.ubc.ca.
 1 - c) If you have concerns regarding fair treatment as student, you can approach the Office of the Ombudsperson for Students that offers "an informal and alternative approach to conflict resolution" and is an "advocate for fairness."
 Location: 181 CK Choi Building, 1855 West Mall.
-Phone: 604.822.6149. - d) Consult the School of Social Work's policy of professional conduct as some aspects of your concern may be addressed by this policy.
-This policy includes a process for addressing complaints, including harassment. - e) Another potential source is UBC Centre for Accessibility, mandated "to create an inclusive living and learning environment in which all students can thrive."
-Location: Room 1203, 1874 East Mall (Brock Hall).
-Phone: 604.822.5844.
+Phone: 604-822-6149 - d) Consult the School of Social Work's policy of professional conduct as some aspects of your concern may be addressed by this policy.
+This policy includes a process for addressing complaints, including harassment.
+You can find the policy in the student handbook - e) Another potential source is UBC Access and Diversity, mandated "to create an inclusive living and learning environment in which all students can thrive."
+Location: Room 1203, 1874 East Mall, Brock Hall.
+Phone: 604.822.5844